emerymastering/sound-experts-frontend/README.md

-# Project is in early stages with some functionality working:
+# Project is in an early stage with some functionality working:

 creating account (not for Experts yet, only for customers), loggin in,